plaid/pattern/README.md

     cp .env.template .env
     ```
 1. Update the `.env` file with your [Plaid API keys][plaid-keys] and [OAuth redirect uri][plaid-redirect-uri]

+1. You will also need to configure an allowed redirect URI for your client ID through the [Plaid developer dashboard](https://dashboard.plaid.com/team/api).

 1. Start the services.
 The first run may take a few minutes as Docker images are pulled/built for the first time.
     ```shell